 The rebirth of Palm Desert’s Wave House, a Mid-Century Modern dwelling originally designed by architect Walter S. White, turned out to be a master class by Stayner Architects in how a public-private collaboration can not only restore, but repurpose historic buildings.
 Featuring a look from the past, but functions for today, this one-of-a-kind project is making waves in the desert and breathing vibrant new life into a historic home.

-One of the most striking features of the Wave House is its undulating roof that gives the structure its name.
+One of the most striking features of the Wave House is the undulating roof that gives the structure its name.
 White filed a patent on this innovative design which effectively made the roof and ceiling one and the same.
 Over the years, the roofing had failed and there was a substantial amount of water damage.
 Not only that, but the design of the roof made it impossible to hang anything from the ceiling or run wiring through it.

 In addition, several owners over the years had undertaken some ill-advised remodeling efforts, altering the dwelling’s footprint and covering or even removing original elements.
 The house also needed updates to make it more seismically stable, plus the addition of eco-friendly elements such as additional insulation to improve HVAC efficiency.
 Finally, Stayner Architects had to straddle the line between historic preservation demands and the need to make the property flexible enough to serve multiple purposes.